Yagasaki7K/yagasaki7k/README.md

 <i>You can request a .pdf copy of this certificate to verify authenticity.</i>

 - In Progress - Computer Science by Universidade Brasileira Livre (UBL), Unknown
-- In Progress - Computer Science by Havard (CC50), Unknown
+- COMPLETE - Computer Science by Havard (CS50), Mar, 2022

 <center>
     <hr style="width: 50%;">